Oliver Henry (footballer): Early football

 Henry played for the St Mary's Sporting Club growing up.
 In his 2016 season with the club in the Under 14 division, he played 14 games and kicked 15 goals.
 He attended school at St Joseph's College, Geelong.
+While at St Joseph’s, he formed close friendships with future AFL players Charlie Lazzaro and Tanner Bruhn.
 He played for the Geelong Falcons in the NAB League, where he participated in 15 matches, kicking 18 goals.
 His best games saw him kick 5 goals in a single match against the Dandenong Stingrays, and four against the Sydney Swans Academy team.
 He was selected in the Vic Country representative squad, but did not play a game.